tamasbartha/AgentOntology/README.md

 # Agent Ontology: A Constraint-Based Approach
 This document outlines an agent ontology and the subsequent requirements for agents efficient in survival.

 A key innovation of this ontology and deduction is the inversion of the core postulate of Karl Friston’s Free Energy Principle (FEP).
-While the FEP suggests that agents act to minimize the surprise (variational free energy) received from their environment [Friston, 2010], this framework proposes the opposite: the primary driver of an agent is the maximization of the surprise exerted upon the environment.
+While the FEP suggests that agents act to minimize the surprise (variational free energy) received from their environment [Friston, 2010], this framework proposes the opposite: the primary driver of an agent is the optimization of the surprise exerted upon the environment.
 In this model, the minimization of internal surprise is merely a necessary byproduct of successful environmental perturbation—a shift that effectively resolves the 'Dark Room' paradox.

 ## Introduction
 The original objective was to create a goal-oriented IT project management methodology, the adherence to which — provable even to skeptics — is necessary and sufficient for the realization of an information goal.
 The rationale for this was that available methodologies are generally functional descriptions that fail to present the underlying constraints; thus, their effectiveness is difficult to prove.